cm-verbose/Experiments/readme.md

 # Experimentation

-A repository to play with features in programming languages.
+A repository to play with programming languages features.

 ## Languages